|Acrolinx Server||4.3, 4.4, 4.5, 4.6, 4.7, 5.0, 5.1, 5.2, 5.3|

-By default, Acrolinx uses the built-in H2 database format for both databases.
-However, you can also configure Acrolinx to connect to a database in another format.
-Acrolinx supports Oracle, Microsoft SQL Server, PostgreSQL, MySQL, DB2 and H2.
-You configure the reporting and terminology databases separately.
+By default, Acrolinx uses the built-in H2 database format for Terminology and Reporting, and the Derby database format for Analytics.
+However, these formats are for testing purposes only.
+For production, you must configure Acrolinx to connect to a database in another format.
+We recommend PostgreSQL, but Acrolinx supports Oracle, Microsoft SQL Server, PostgreSQL, MySQL, DB2 and H2 as database formats.
+You configure the terminology, analytics, and reporting databases separately.

 Writers check their content with special plug-ins that provide Acrolinx functionality in a wide range of editing environments.
 Acrolinx works with Microsoft Word, Google Docs, oXygen, XMetaL, Adobe FrameMaker, Adobe AEM and many more.